vocalpy/vak/doc/howto/howto_user_annot.md

 This is likely to be the case if you are using apps like Praat or Audacity.
 An example of such a format is the Audacity
-[standard label track format](https://manual.audacityteam.org/man/importing_and_exporting_labels.html#Standard_.28default.29_format), exported to `.txt` files when you annotate with [region labels](https://manual.audacityteam.org/man/label_tracks.html#type).
+[standard label track format](https://manual.audacityteam.org/man/importing_and_exporting_labels.html#Standard_.28default.29_format), exported to `.txt` files, that you would get if you were to annotate with
+[region labels](https://manual.audacityteam.org/man/label_tracks.html#type).

 Below we provide an example of how you would write